-Conditional formatting is type of feature which are used to highlight cells of a data set in different type of colors based of certain or different conditions, this feature is used in both ms excel and power bi, there is a catch for conditional formatting in power bi and it is that we can manage it in the value area of the fields.
+Conditional formatting is a feature used to highlight cells of a data set in different types of colors based on certain or different conditions.
+This feature is used in both MS Excel and Power BI.
+However, there is a catch for conditional formatting in Power BI, and it is that we can manage it in the value area of the fields.

 Conditional Formatting in Power BI

 If you think Power BI is limited to visualization and charts, you will spend considerable time figuring out how the below colors or in cell bars have been applied.
 It is not a bar chart or another visualization.
 Rather, it is conditional formatting applied to the table visually.
 Let us tell you that we have spent considerable time figuring this out.
 This article will explain in detail the conditional formattingConditional FormattingConditional formatting is a technique in Excel that allows us to format cells in a worksheet based on certain conditions.
 It can be found in the styles section of the Home tab. in Power BI.

 To apply Power BI conditional formatting, you need data to work with, so you can download the Excel workbook template from the link below, which is used for this example.

 How to Apply Conditional Formatting in Power BI with Examples

 Follow the below steps to apply conditional formatting.

 - Below is the table we have already created in the Power BI report tab.